 Logically, high intensity training is more taxing on the body and should be approached carefully.
 Too much too soon can cause all progress to stall and put the athlete into a plateau for quite a while.

 To simplify things, there are virtually 2 points around which training zones are organized – aerobic and anaerobic thresholds.
+As you can see in the HR zone chart below.

 FREE download

-Heart Rate Zone & Intensity Cheat Sheet
+Heart Rate Zones Chart & Intensity Cheat Sheet

 Grab this FREE cheat sheet and learn the exact formula for building lasting fitness (includes a bonus aerobic base training plan AND 3 strength training to get you started).